watspeed/cloud-computing-security-essentials/lab1/lab1-guide.md

 All the commands will be run using the command line interface (CLI).
 The CLI is a powerful tool for running applications, inspecting the system status, and configuring a machine.

+To pass this lab, you must run all of the provided Linux commands in the CLI.

 ## Lab instructions

 ### Starting a shell program

 1. Open a terminal application.
-Double click on the terminal application on the desktop.
+Click on the terminal application on the desktop.

 ![](../images/lab1_fig1.png)